Antoinefdu/Foobar/Level 2/Ion_Flux_Relabelling.md

             return output

 And now all I have to do is put those 2 functions in my main "solution" function, create an empty list ("final_output") where I'll put my answers for each node, then a little "for loop" that will cycle through each node given to me in the input and will put the answer into final_output

-the whole solution fits under 25 lines:
+and we get a solution that fits under 25 lines:

     def solution(h, q):
         def top_of_subtree(h):